spwhite1337/website/README.md

 ---

-## Local Development
+## Development

-This will run two independent apps that do not communicate with each other.

-Requires: Python 3.5 and npm
+Run two independent apps that do not communicate with each other for debugging and dev.
+Requires: Python 3.5 and npm.

 - `cd backend`
 - `set FLASK_APP=run.py` (`export FLASK_APP=run.py`)